sverrirs/jekyll-paginate-v2/examples/02-category/README.md

 This site uses the same `_layouts/home.html` and `_includes/header.html` overrides as Example 01 does (please refer to that example project for details).

-Additionally this project adds additional pagination pages `toyota/index.md`, `categories/porsche.md`, `categories/byname.md`.
+The project also has additional pagination pages that only list subsets of the car list `toyota/index.md`, `categories/porsche.md`, `categories/byname.md`.

 > It is not advisable to have multiple pagination pages stored directly under the main site root.
-It makes it easy to mis-configure resulting in overwritten pagination pages unless developers remember to specify a unique pagination: permalink: '' override for each pagination page.
+It makes it easy to mis-configure resulting in overwritten pagination pages unless developers remember to specify a unique `pagination: permalink: ''` override for each pagination page.

 ### Toyota/index.md